 If getting caught in the updraft wasn’t bad enough, she now faced the dangers of the downdraft.
 This caused her paraglider to descend at a rate of 90 feet per second.
 As her glider spiraled out of control on her final descent, she passed through 31,069 feet where she barely regained consciousness.
 She managed to scraped the ice from her GPS unit and slowly start to regain control of the glider.

 With her clothes caked in ice and frozen to her body, Ewa managed to land the glider about 1,500 feet from a farmhouse.
 She laid on the ground curled up in the fetal position to try and get warm.
 A short time later, her cell phone rang and to the amazement of her teammates, she answered.

 “It’s beyond the word incredible.
 It’s beyond unbelievable.
 Her chance of survival was a minuscule little dot in a very big ocean.”Godfrey Weness, organizer of the 2007 Paragliding World Championships

-Another man who was also caught in the storm wasn’t so lucky.
+Another Chinese competitor who was also caught in the storm wasn’t so lucky.
 While caught in the storm, he was struck by lightning and killed instantly.
-His body was found about 46 miles away from where Ewa Wisnierska managed to land her glider.
+His body was found not too from where Ewa Wisnierska landed.
 And just a few years back, 7 paragliders were all killed when they too were caught in a thunderstorm.
 The fact she survived beat the odds.

 Despite the ordeal, the extent of her injuries were severe frostbite, cuts, and bruises.
 The one thing doctors think saved her life was passing out and being encased in ice, as this caused the heart and other vital organs to slow down, conserve heat and require less oxygen.